Dr. Dorothy Escribano was named Interim President of the College in October 2016.

 Cavanagh also has been a leader within the admissions industry at large, having served on the Executive Board of the New York Association of College Admissions Counseling and been elected as a State Delegate representing New York at the National Assembly of the National Association of College Admissions Counseling.
 He also represented both Manhattan and Iona as a member of the Catholic College Admissions Association.
 The Irish Echo recently recognized Cavanagh for his contribution to the higher education industry by naming him to their 2014 list of 40 Under 40.

-Cavanagh received his MBA, with a concentration in management, and a BA in history, both from Manhattan College.
+Cavanagh holds a B.A. in history and an M.B.A., with a concentration in management, both from Manhattan College.
 He was inducted into Phi Beta Kappa.

 Thomas Cunningham joined The College of New Rochelle in May 2016 as Assistant Vice President for Finance/Controller and was named to his current position, Vice President for Finance and Administration, in November 2016.